josegonzalez/josediazgonzalez.com/_posts/2016-12-07-custom-post-types.markdown

 > For the lazy, the codebase we'll be working on will be available on [GitHub](https://github.com/josegonzalez/cakeadvent-2016).
 I will be pushing each set of changes on the date when each blog post in this series is published.
 No cheating!

+## Errata from last post

+- I was missing a few semicolons in the `AbstractPostType`.
+Oops?.
+- I added some missing class `use` statements to `AbstractPostType` to properly scope the used classes.

+Thanks to those who've pointed out my derps.
+These fixes are available as the first commit in the current release.

 ## Custom Post Types

 For our cms, the following post types are things my client wants to have on their site: